nikita-kazakov/nikita-kazakov.github.io/_posts/2016-09-04-why-i-love-cold-showers-restoring-will-power.md

 tags: health
 ---

-Bottom Line: Cold showers will jolt you out of a funky mood.
+Bottom Line --- Cold showers will jolt you out of a funky mood.
 I take them from time to time.

 *Update as of 2020 --- I don't religiously take cold showers everyday.
 Some days I take cool showers, others I don't at all.
 However, when my mood is down, I'll take a cold shower to get me out of the funk.*